enspirit/finitio.js/README.md

 [Finitio 0.4](http://www.finitio.io/reference/0.4.x/).
 It also comes with the following tooling:

-* A `finitio-js` command line for validating data and compiling schemas for the browser.
+* A `finitio-js` command line for validating data from a shell
+* A bundler for preparing schemas and systems for use in a browser
-* Nice error management strategy with understandable messages & stacks.
+* Nice error management strategy with understandable messages & stacks
-* Experimental undressing strategy.
 * Try it online, at [http://finitio.io/try](finitio.io/try)
+* A standard library, especially `finitio/data` for dressing numbers, dates times without pain, despite JavaScript weaknesses in that regard
+* Experimental undressing strategy

 ## Getting started in Shell